eatingtomatoes/pure_simd/README.md

     inline auto unroll(F func, V x, V y);
 ```

-In order to make the use of lambda look neat,  two variants are provided.
+To facilitate the use of lambda,  two variants are provided.

 ```c++
     template <typename F, typename V, typename = must_be_vector<V>>